CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus.md

 Please feel free to drop by my office for help during my office hours (listed at the top of this document) but it is best to let me know you are coming as I may have meetings or other appointments already scheduled.
 I am also available by appointment if you cannot visit during office hours.
 Contact me via Slack or email to coordinate a convenient time for both of us.

 ### Attendance
 We do not formally meet during the week so no attendance is taken.
-I do reserve the right to assign tasks that may require your participation in online Slack discussion or chat session.
+I do reserve the right to assign tasks that may require your participation in on-line Slack discussion or chat session.
 It is your responsibility to keep up with the material and check the class D2L page regularly for updates, assignment due dates, and potential schedule changes.

 Should you anticipate that you will not be able to log on and participate in class for an extended period (72 hours), please notify me in advance.
-Not logging in to the online class at a regular interval will significantly impact your chance for success.   **I reserve the right to drop a student if they are not active in the course and do not respond to my Slack or email correspondence during a 7 day period.**
+Not logging in to the on-line class at a regular interval will significantly impact your chance for success.   **I will withdraw a student if they are not active in the course and do not respond to my Slack or email correspondence during a 7 day period.**

 ### Class Participation
 The college classroom is a place for adult men and women to meet with a common purpose of improving their intellectual and academic skills.
-This applies to both face-to-face and online classes.
+This applies to both face-to-face and on-line classes.
 When engaging your instructor and fellow students, you will be expected to treat everyone with respect and in a professional manner.
 The use of profanity, derogatory terms, and threats in any class-related forum will not be tolerated.
-If a student violates this rule, they will be asked to leave the classroom (in a face-to-face section) or their access to the class will be blocked (in an online section).
+If a student violates this rule, they will be asked to leave the classroom (in a face-to-face section) or their access to the class will be blocked (in an on-line section).

 The violating student will not be allowed to return to class or regain access until he or she arranges a conference with the instructor.
 It is the student’s responsibility to arrange for this conference.